sahilbadyal/sahilbadyal.github.io/_posts/2019-01-28-Distributed-Tensorflow-Using-AWS-S3-and-EMR.md

 1. **In-graph Replication:**
     Single client (usually on the master server) builds the tf.graph and coordinates with ps and workers.
 2.  **Between-Graph Replication:**
-     Each worker has a similar graph for itself and uses ps to store and get variables.
-This is the default replication type in Tensoflow.
+     Each worker has a client and similar tf.graph for itself and uses the  parameter server to store and get variables.
+This is the default replication type in Tensorflow.

 #### Types of training:
 1.  **Synchronous Training:**
      In this type of training, each client reads the same variables from the ps and then applies computations and then synchronously writes the updates to the ps.
 This is compatible with both replication types.
 2. **Asynchronous Training:**
      Each client runs a training loop independently and updates the parameters in the ps.
 This is also compatible with both replications.
 This is the default training type

 More information [here](https://github.com/tensorflow/examples/blob/master/community/en/docs/deploy/distributed.md)